Cars are cheap

 I have an awesome credit history in Australia.
 With property & stock investments behind my name over a number of good years and credit cards with limits I’d never hit you’d think I have it easy on the credit history front in America.
 I mean America and Australia already have a tax treaty which stops me from getting taxed twice and includes nice tax breaks for all Aussie ex-pats.

 Well that’s where things change.
 American financial institutions, and uncle Bob, don’t care about your good credit history in Australia.
 They say you have to start from scratch here and prove to them you are capable of managing your money on the American soil.
 If you intend to stay in America for only a few years to earn some cash and go back home then getting credit history in America will not be your priority.
 However if you think there is a slight chance you may stay I recommend you get familiar with how credit works in America.
-If you’re a parent, then you should also learn how to secure your child’s financial future with The Children’s ISA.
+If you’re struggling with credit card debt and other financial challenges, you may consult with Top bankruptcy lawyers in Johnson City who are offering legal assistance.

 How does credit work in America